paweljarosz/defarc/README.md

 	defarc.select_component_by_id("proper-id") -- will select and save inside DefArc module a component data for given id
 ```

-### .select_component_by_name(component_name)
+### select_component_by_name(component_name)
 Selects and saves a table with component data inside DefArc module.
 One need to provide a proper component name, otherwise it will save nil.

 * **PARAMETER:** `component_name` (string) - a name of a component from Arcweave JSON